 Ubiquity Press journals are published as 100% open access, with Creative Commons CC-BY licenses.
 Highly cost-effective, all journals have low and transparent APCs.
 This allows institutions to make better use of their funds, makes open access publishing affordable (especially for disciplines with less funding such as the humanities), and allows societies to replace subscription income.

 We provide dedicated editorial support to all journals, and ensure that they are operated with a high degree of integrity, with full anti-plagiarism checking, rigorous peer review, and open data publication.
 For more details please see our Research Integrity page.

-Our average base Article Processing Charge (APC) is only £300 (€375, $500) and this is the only thing we charge.
+Our standard Article Processing Charge (APC) starts at only £525 (c.€630, $730).
 In order to establish trust with authors, institutions and funders, we provide a transparent breakdown of how the APC is calculated:

 Ubiquity Press Metajournals provide a fully open access way to discover research resources that are spread across multiple locations and usually hard to find.
 Our meta papers reward authors for openly archiving their research datasets, software, bioresources and reports, through citation and impact tracking.
 By doing so they also enable new and more efficient research, new collaborations, and use by the public (e.g. for teaching and journalism).
 The following metajournals are currently available:

 Ubiquity Press books are (full-text) peer reviewed and published fully open access, licensed under a Creative Commons Attribution (CC BY) or Attribution-NonCommercial (CC BY-NC) license, as we believe that book authors should receive the maximum dissemination of their work.
 This is important for increasing the impact of research, in particular in disciplines where a high proportion of work is distributed in book form.
 Authors are permitted to select which licence they would prefer.